 Facing DUI charges

-If you've received a DUI citation it doesn't not mean you are guilty of a crime.
+If you've received a DUI citation it doesn't mean you are guilty of a crime.
 You still have court to prove innocence.
 DUI charges can be dropped based on improper BAC measurements or incorrect gathering of evidence, lack of probable cause for being pulled over, and even because some medical conditions can cause false positives on a breath test.

 Whether you had a lapse in judgment or suspect a false positive on a BAC reading, consulting with an attorney gives a greater understanding of your options when facing a DUI.
-The consequences from a single decision can have long-term effects.
+The consequences of a single decision can have long-term effects.
 Planning ahead is the best way to avoid an issue, but if you've already received a citation, a DUI attorney will be able to examine your options.